unclead/yii2-multiple-input/README.md

   - `textarea`
   - For more detail look at [Html helper class](http://www.yiiframework.com/doc-2.0/yii-helpers-html.html)

-- use type `static` in case when you just want to render text instead of input

 ##License

 **yii2-multiple-input** is released under the BSD 3-Clause License.
 See the bundled [LICENSE.md](./LICENSE.md) for details.